ddl-wasanthag/domino-model-monitoring/README.md

 **Step2:**

 In the cell that contains a call to `Code demonstrating creation of a training set`, update the ‘training_set_name’ to a unique name of your choice and Run all cells.
-This will create a training set that can be associated with the current model version.
+This will create a training set that can be associated with a model in this project.

 **Step3:**